fesorg/Tutorial-X-ray-from-RSPt/DAY1-break the symmetry/README.md

 fftffffftftffffffffftftfffffffftfffftffffffftffffffffffffffftfffffttffff
 ````
 ## Breaking the symmetry
 After running a few DFT calculations, we can introduce the spin in the form of the self-energy.
-This can be done by specifying the tensmom Symbrk keyword and the flag 0 1 1 1, which corresponds to applying a tensormoment on the spin.
+This can be done by specifying the `tensmom` `Symbrk` keyword and the flag `0 1 1 1`, which corresponds to applying a tensormoment on the spin.
 Then specify a magnitude at the end of the solver line of your cluster block.
 Here, positive numbers correspond to spin up and negative numbers to spin dn.
 The green.inp file to do this for NiO should look like this:
 ````
 ! do not read any self-energy (if present)